ShadowzRs/ElderlyCare-FYP-/README.md

 ## 🔍 Overview

-**ElderlyCare** is a full-stack platform designed to enhance elderly care through real-time communication, health management, and AI support.
+**AI-LifeConnect** is a full-stack platform designed to enhance elderly care through real-time communication, health management, and AI support.
 Built with Spring Boot, React, and modern web technologies, it offers a cohesive architecture for secure data handling and interactive user experiences.

 ---

-## 💡 Why ElderlyCare ???
+## 💡 Why AI-LifeConnect ???

 This project empowers developers to build scalable, secure, and user-friendly elderly care applications.
 The core features include: